French Crème Brûlée

 Then the sugar starts to melt in droplets that slowly get bigger and melt into the droplets next to them, forming a golden melted layer as you can see in the photos below.

-The layer solidifies quite quickly after you remove the heat, forming the glass-like surface.
+The layer solidifies quite quickly after you remove the heat, forming a glass-like surface.

 Be careful not to get too close to the sugar when you are torching creme brulee or it may actually catch fire itself and burn.